EtorojahOkon/TrailLamp/README.md

       return result;
   }
  ```
-Remember to always validate and sanitize your inputs
+Remember to always validate and sanitize your inputs before making queries